 Another costly mistake is to confront employees who are suspected of filing a complaint.
 This can be dangerous and expensive because you may now be subject to Qui Tam relation sanctions.

 Last, but not least, many defendant contractors retain legal counsel that is not familiar with the underlying procurement regulations.
-This is particularly true there are allegations of SBA program fraud, FAR violations, and Buy American Act violations.
+This is particularly true when there are allegations of SBA program fraud, FAR violations, and Buy American Act violations.
 As a result, defendants may end up paying more attorney fees than necessary.

 How Watson Law Firm Represents Clients Subjected to Federal Claims Litigation